 Key decisions to consider when launching new takeout and delivery models for your restaurant

-Even major national chains were affected.
-McDonald's and Starbucks’ likes were all forced to make temporary closures, while the Union Square Hospitality Group, often widely praised for their exemplary employee standards, laid off thousands of employees.
+Even large national chain stores were impacted by the issue.
+The likes of McDonald's and Starbucks have all been forced to temporarily close their locations, while the Union Square Hospitality Group, which is frequently and publicly acclaimed for their exceptional employee standards, has laid off thousands of people.

 Introducing a new menu